 Sample-5: 12:00:00 UTC, numeric value: 0.00007

 When you receive an alert from the alarm, generate a CloudWatch graph to review the metric behavior.
 CloudWatch retrieves the five samples from 12:00:00 - 12:01:00 UTC and aggregates them as an average of 0.003788.
-So, the value changed from the previously calculated value and is below the threshold.
-If additional samples are posted after the alarm evaluation occurs, then the breaching datapoints aren't visible in the time range.
+The value changed from the previously calculated value and is below the threshold.
+If your application publishes additional samples after the alarm evaluation occurs, then the breaching datapoints aren't visible in the time range.

 Increase the alarm evaluation interval

-When you configure Datapoints to Alarm, a longer evaluation interval might occur.
-When an alarm generates false alerts because of delayed metrics, the evaluation interval increases, and the delayed datapoints are included in the alarm evaluation.
-The inclusion of delayed datapoints reduces the number of false alerts.
+A longer evaluation interval might occur when you configure Datapoints to Alarm.
+When an alarm generates false alerts because of delayed metrics, the evaluation interval increases.
+The longer evaluation interval includes the delayed datapoints in the alarm evaluation.
+This reduces the number of false alerts.

 To increase the evaluation interval, use one of the following options.